The goal of SEO is to increase your search visibility, which in turn will increase your site traffic.

 All that on-site content also gives you the opportunity to optimize for specific target keywords.
 Initially, you’ll select a number of “head” keywords (usually limited in length, and highly competitive) and “long-tail” keywords (longer in length, usually representing a conversational phrase, and less competitive) to optimize for.

-When performing your keyword research, you’ll choose terms with high potential traffic and low competition, then you’ll include those terms throughout your site, especially favoring your page titles and descriptions.
+When performing your keyword research, you’ll choose terms with high potential organic traffic (typically measured by search volume) and low competition, then you’ll include those terms throughout your site, especially favoring your page titles and descriptions.
 You’ll want to be careful not to over-optimize here, as including too many keywords on a given page (or your site in general) could trigger a content quality-related penalty from Google.

-Authority is partially calculated based on the quality and appearance of your site, but the bigger factor is the quantity and quality of links you have pointing to your site.
-Link building is a strategy that enables you to create more of these links, and therefore generate more authority for your brand.
+Authority is partially calculated based on the quality and appearance of your site, but the bigger ranking factor is the quantity and quality of links you have pointing to your site.
+Link building is an SEO strategy that enables you to create more of these links, and therefore generate more authority for your brand.

 Old-school link building tactics are now considered spammy, so modern link builders use a combination of guest posting on external authority publishers and naturally attracting links by writing high-quality content and distributing it to attract shares and inbound links.
 In any case, you’ll need to invest in your link building tactics if you want your campaign to grow.
 For help, see our SEO link building guide.